zoeyj3/2216_documentation/docs/format-diagrams.md

     - To set a custom color, click the **color button** next to *Fill* or *Line*, then choose a color or enter a hex code.

+!!! tip "Consistency is Key"

+    Stick to a color scheme or style template to avoid confusion.
+Too many different colors can overwhelm the viewer and reduce the diagram's effectiveness.

 ![Style shapes](assets/format-diagrams/style-shapes.gif "How to style shapes")

 ### Style a label